arushi2610/insights-from-books/women-in-tech.md

 - Do something that is meaningful to you.
 Your own passion for the subject will help you as you persuade other people to be better.
 - If you say that you can do it, show that you can do it in your portfolio.
 - Having a job gives you a sense of who you are.
-- Say yes to opportuities that cross your path.
+- Say yes to opportunities that cross your path.
 Especially those that require you to learn something new.

 ## Public Speaking
 - Humor is the universal solution to a bored audience.